mkdocs/mkdocs/docs/dev-guide/themes.md

 ### Using the Localization/Translation commands

-Since the translations commands are embedded in the `setup.py` script of your custom theme they should be called from the root of your theme's working tree as follows:
+Since the translation commands are embedded in the `setup.py` script of your custom theme they should be called from the root of your theme's working tree as follows: